3Dickulus/EXRCubeViewer/README.md

 ## Generating files for use with EXRCubeViewer

-copy the frag files to a folder of their own (only work on copies)
+copy the frag files, DE-Slicer.frag and slice-test.frag, to a folder of their own (only work on copies)

 run Fragmentarium-2.5.5